charisgao/STAT-4830-Optimizing-Attention-Project/self_critique.md

 - Clear problem statement with well-defined goals for optimizing attention in transformer models
 - Strong technical approach section with detailed mathematical formulation and validation methods
+- Started to record memory usage and computation time

 ### Areas for Improvement

 - Output text is less coherent than GPT-2 output text
 - Limited context window for GPT-2
-- Relatively high KL-divergence for NSA in particular, also high for Performer (loss not decreasing enough)
+- Relatively high KL-divergence for NSA and Performer implementation
 - More detailed comparison between output text between different implementations

 ### Critical Risks/Assumptions

 We assume the approach of using Attention Mask Combination/NSA/Performer will yield meaningful improvements based on literature review.
-However, without actual measurements of memory usage or computation time, we can't verify if this implementation achieves the stated goal of reducing the $O(n^2)$ bottleneck.
+However, since we have a limited context window and max token size, we can't verify if this implementation achieves the stated goal of reducing the $O(n^2)$ bottleneck at scale.

 ## **DECIDE**

 ### Concrete Next Actions

-- Implement and execute memory/computation benchmarks comparing baseline and custom attention (using torch.cuda.max_memory_allocated())
 - Create visualization comparing attention patterns between baseline and custom models to demonstrate what the model is actually learning
-- Fix context length issues in NSA implementation
+- Fix context length issues
 - Empirically compare all the created models

 ## **ACT**